 I scouted out another assault by the Germans at the south side of El Alamein today.
 We beat them off, but we lost a lot of men.
 Another boring day not fighting Germans.

-Speaking of which, some New Zealanders were sent out to assault what we call “Kidney Ridge” on the 15th and they did really well, capturing some 2,600 Axis prisoners and 115 guns.
+Speaking of battles, some New Zealanders were sent out to assault what we call “Kidney Ridge” on the 15th and they did really well, capturing some 2,600 Axis prisoners and 115 guns.
 This battle is starting to look up!

 They gave us our fighting chance, and we took it.